BlueStamp-Engineering-2022/RyanH_BSE_Project/index.md

 ﻿# Omni-Directional Robot
 Hi, my name is Ryan, and I am a rising senior at Monta Vista High School.
-The project I decided to pick is the Omni-Directional Robot.
-This robot can essentially go in any direction.
+The project I decided to pick is the Omni-Directional Robot, which can essentially go in any given direction.
+The base project required me to control the robot using a PS2 controller.
+However, on top of that, I decided to make the robot voice controlled.
+Below outlines each milestone I achieved along with a demo video.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|